-- (i) The risk free rate is the yields to maturity of Hong Kong Exchange Fund Note with respective terms to maturity as at the valuation date. - (ii) Time to expiration represents 64 months from 6th September, 2011. - (iii) Volatility is based on the average of the implied volatility of the daily return of comparable stock. - (b) At 31st December, 2015, the Group has no outstanding foreign currency forward contract (2014: financial asset of HK\$33,000).
-The net gain on change in fair value and expiration of the foreign currency forward contracts amounting to HK\$12,000 (2014: HK\$250,000) has been recognised in profit or loss.
+- The risk free rate is with reference to the Hong Kong Sovereign Curve (2015: the yields to maturity of Hong Kong Exchange Fund Note with respective terms to maturity as at the valuation date). - Time to expiration represents the duration to maturity date of 31st December, 2021 (2015: 31st December, (ii) - (iii) Volatility is based on the average of the implied volatility of the daily return of comparable stock for both years. - As at 31st December, 2016 and 2015, the Group has no outstanding foreign currency forward contract.
+During the year ended 31st December, 2015, the net gain on change in fair value and expiration of the foreign currency forward contracts amounting to HK\$12,000 has been recognised in profit or loss.
 The instruments purchased are to be settled on a net basis.
-Details of the outstanding foreign exchange forward contracts are stated in the below table.